If you suffer from water phobia you probably fall into at least one of the following categories

 So you’ve’ found a suitable swimming pool.

-The most important factor is acclimatisation, the first couple of visits to the swimming pool should be spent getting accustomed to the pool and building water confidence
+The most important factor is acclimatisation, the first couple of visits to the swimming pool should be spent getting accustomed to the pool and building water confidence.
+Not necessarily swimming.

 Pick a day when you have plenty of time, it’s important to be fully relaxed.
 No rushing!